rajeshsola/emblearning/bbb-porting/step1/README.md

 ### Common:-
-Update PATH with new binaries in ~/eworkdir/gcc-linaro-6.2.1/bin as follows export PATH=$HOME/eworkdir/gcc-linaro-6.2.1/bin:$PATH
+Update PATH with new binaries in ~/eworkdir/gcc-linaro-6.2.1/bin as follows

+export PATH=$HOME/eworkdir/gcc-linaro-6.2.1/bin:$PATH

 The above setting is temporary and applicable to current shell only, add this to ~/.bashrc or ~/.bash_profile to take this setting effective for every launch of new shell(~/.bashrc) or every login(~/.bash_profile

-After slight experience you can place the toolchain in /opt instead of ~/eworkdir, in such case /opt/gcc-linraro-6.2.1 to be add to PATH variable export PATH=/opt/gcc-linaro-6.2.1/bin:$PATH and update to .bashrc or .bash_profile as usual.
+After slight experience you can place the toolchain in /opt instead of ~/eworkdir, in such case /opt/gcc-linraro-6.2.1 to be add to PATH variable,you may ignore this step initially!!

+export PATH=/opt/gcc-linaro-6.2.1/bin:$PATH

+and update to .bashrc or .bash_profile as usual.

 ## Building the kernel